David-N-Lopez/Faster-Matrix-Algebra-for-Eigen/README.md

   -Clone this repository inside your new project

-  -Run Test.cpp
+  -Run Test.cpp using either clang or gcc

 Additional Info:

-  I did not overload operators for the symMat class (just functions).
-If this is needed, please let me know.
+  The operators have not been overloaded, but if this is a problem because it does not match with Eigen style, please let me know.